yaml/yaml-spec/spec/spec.md

 from plain text LaTeX files rather than proprietary drawing software.
 All the source content for the specification is publicly hosted[^spec-repo].

-The previous YAML specification[^1-2-spec] was published over 12 years ago.
+The previous YAML specification[^1-2-spec] was published about 12 years ago.
 In that time span, YAML's popularity has grown significantly.
 Efforts are ongoing to improve the language and grow it to meet the needs and expectations of its users.